pingcap/community/rfc/2019-11-28-discourse-on-tidb.md

 1. Make most SQL statements of Discourse run on MySQL;
 2. Add new elastic search  componentinstead of PostgreSQL's full-text search;
-3. Migrate from MySQL to TiDB, fix potential compatible problems;
+3. Migrate from MySQL to TiDB, and fix potential compatibility problems;

 ## Rationale